Introduction

 Step 1

-Navigate to the Wayback Machine Website and Locate the Video
+Head over to the Wayback Machine Website and Find the Video

-First things first, go to the Wayback Machine and poke around until you find the specific video you want.
-Might take a minute.
+First things first, just go to the Wayback Machine and sort of poke around until you land on the specific video you want.

 Step 2